 Top Retail Brands Now Invest More on Product Listing Ads Than Text Ads

 Product Listing Ads (PLAs) have been increasingly influential in paid search advertising.
-Marin Software research revealed that advertisers increased spend on PLAs by nearly 300 percent in 2013, and one out of every five paid shopping clicks in 2013 was on a PLA.
+Marin Software research revealed that advertisers increased spend on PLAs by nearly 300 percent, and one out of every five paid shopping clicks was on a PLA.

 Those are powerful statistics and it’s no surprise that PLAs are beginning to make an impact on advertising budgets.
 A study by AdGooroo shows that on average, the top 20 advertisers spent a whopping 63 percent of their desktop paid search budget on PLAs, with only 37 percent devoted to traditional text ads.